HarshitaAgrawal2/drivingGame/README.md

 # drivingGame
-This is a interesting Truck driving game.
+This is an interesting Truck driving game.
 Visit Assets/scripts to see the coding!